muchirbickel/Employee-Tracker/README.md

 * [Screenshot](#Screenshot)
 * [Questions](#Questions)
 ## Installation
 The app uses node, inquirer, console.table and MySQL.
-So the user need to intall the all dependancies by running ```npm install```.
+So the user need to intall the all dependancies by running ```npm i```.
 ## Usage
 After installing all the dependencies, run ```node employeeTracker.js``` in your termial command.
 Then use the keyboard arrows to select and respond to all the prompt questions.
 The user can view, add, update and remove employees information.